About the Sisters of Charity

 The Sisters of Charity of Cincinnati are joined by 198 Associates, lay women and men, who reside throughout the United States.
 The Sister/Associate relationship was established in 1973 so that individuals could partner with the Sisters in responding to the Gospel in the spirit of St. Elizabeth Bayley Seton.

 Since the Community was founded, the Sisters of Charity have sponsored numerous schools, hospitals, orphanages and social service agencies.
 They continue to sponsor the following ministries, which are all in Cincinnati.

 Seton High School (1854) is a comprehensive, Catholic high school for girls.
 Originally founded as Mount St. Vincent Academy, it was renamed Seton High School in 1927.

 St. Joseph Home (1873) is a residential facility for children and adults with severe mental and multiple physical disabilities.
 Founded as St. Joseph Infant Asylum, it also served for many years as St. Joseph Infant and Maternity Home.

-The College of Mount St. Joseph (1920) is a coeducational, Catholic liberal arts college serving 2,300 students.
+Mount St. Joseph University (1920) is a coeducational, Catholic liberal arts university serving 2,300 students.

 DePaul Cristo Rey High School (2009) provides an opportunity for young women and men with economic need to obtain a Catholic, college preparatory education made affordable through an innovative corporate work study program.